repo-reviews/repo-reviews.github.io/new_reviews/my_review.md

 You can even spin ap a local server running JupyterLab on whose Python kernel manin is installed.

 ## Documentation
 The repository has good documentation that can help most beginner projects.
-It has examples and the videos that those scripts generate.
-However, when we get into more advanced projects, we find that it is common to have to dive into the source code to find out what function you need for certain aspects of your scene.
+It has examples and the videos that those scripts generate, but still is a work in progress.
+When we get into more advanced projects, we find that it is common to have to dive into the source code to find out what function you need for certain aspects of your scene.
+So we could say that "the documentation is very good... when there is".

+## OpenGl
+One of the weaknesses of the manim engine is that it runs entirely on cpu, and is very slow for long scenes.
+There is an intention by the developers to support rendering using OpenGl, which would give GPU support and would be equivalent to near real-time rendering, but for now we can't enjoy that feature.
+In this sense, Grant Sanderson's original project [3b1b/manim](https://github.com/3b1b/manim), incorporated OpenGl into the manim engine some time ago, but since this repository has hardly any documentation, as it is a personal project of its creator, who decided to publish the code at the insistence of the public, it is not very advisable to install this engine in order to have OpenGl support.

 If you want to try Manim because you have seen the [3Blue1Brown](https://www.youtube.com/@3blue1brown) channel videos, I recommend that you use the ManimCommunity version.
 Once you are comfortable with this engine, if you want to try for yourself some of the scripts used to create the vidos of that channel, you will have to install the other version ([3b1b/manim](https://github.com/3b1b/manim)).